 Findings for challenges to management reported in Panel B display a different pattern.
-Absent bad news, challenges to management are more likely in a conference call setting: the fraction of analysts challenging management in their research notes is zero for the median nonnegative earnings surprise compared with 17 percent in the corresponding call.
-Results are consistent with the direct, spontaneous nature of speech yielding a more powerful setting in which to observe analysts challenging or criticizing management when their incentives for attributional search are relatively weak.
+Absent bad news, challenges are more likely in a conference call setting: the fraction of analysts challenging management in their research notes is zero for the median non-negative earnings surprise compared with 17 percent in the corresponding call.
+Results are consistent with the direct, spontaneous nature of speech yielding a more powerful setting in which to observe analysts confronting management when the incentives for attributional search are relatively weak.
 In contrast, the median fraction of analysts challenging management in response to negative news converges for written and spoken modalities at 25 percent, while the mean prevalence of challenges is economically and statistically higher for research notes.
 Conditional on bad news, the dissemination attribute of written research appears to offset (or even dominate) the effects for speech.
 Collectively, these findings suggest that conclusions about the properties of analyst research may depend on a potentially complex interplay between the motives for cognitive processing and the type of output examined.

-The final two rows of Panels A and B in Table 8 report evidence on the sensitivity of attributional search behavior, measured as the change in prevalence associated with a move from non-negative to negative news.
-While the sensitivity of cognitive processing to bad news is statistically and economically significant for both modalities, difference-in-differences tests reveal that the relative increase is more pronounced for research notes (two-tailed probability values < 0.01).
+The final two rows in Table 5 report evidence on the sensitivity of attributional search behaviour, measured as the change in prevalence associated with a move from non-negative to negative news.
+While the sensitivity of cognitive processing to bad news is statistically and economically significant for both modalities, difference-in-differences tests show the relative increase is more pronounced for research notes (two-tailed probability values < 0.01).
 For example, the mean fraction of analysts raising doubts about prospects in Panel A increases by 64 percent from 0.51 after a positive surprise to 0.84 for research notes after a negative surprise.
-The corresponding increase for conference calls is 20 percent.
+The corresponding mean increase for conference calls is 20 percent [(0.40 - 0.34) / 0.34].
+Similar results are evident in Panel B for analysts' propensity to challenge management.